 Eligibility Requirements

-Applicants must be at least 18 years old and live or work in Virginia.
-They need to read and write English fluently and demonstrate integrity and good character.
-Those with felony convictions can’t apply unless civil rights have been restored.
+Applicants must be 18 years old and live or work in Virginia.
+They must also read and write English fluently and demonstrate integrity and good character.
+Those with felony convictions can’t apply unless their civil rights have been restored.

 Application Process

-Prospective notaries start by submitting an application to the Secretary of the Commonwealth.
+Prospective notaries start by applying to the Secretary of the Commonwealth.
 A non-refundable fee of $45 is required.
 Once approved, applicants receive an official commission certificate.

 Training and Exams